-Anonymity of complainants in rape, etc., cases 31.
+- (2) Nothing in this section shall be deemed to require the release of any person liable to be detained for some matter other than that in respect of which the recognizance was entered into. - 31.
 (1) After a person is accused of a rape offence, no matter likely to lead members of the public to identify a woman as the woman against whom the offence is alleged to have been committed shall be published in a written publication available to the public or be broadcast, except as authorised by a direction of the court.